TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 Obviously, to update something, you must identify it.
 You can identify the thing(s) to update by: The HTML ID attribute, a CSS selector, an HTML name attribute or the HTML tag (type).
 If multiple of those identifies are provided, the priority is in that order

+> [!TIP]
+>
-Unlike the other methods, the update method will find **ALL** matching elements and update them.
+> Unlike the other methods, the *update method* will find **ALL** matching elements and update them.
 This means that you could, for example, change the text colour of all list entries on the page with a single update.

 ### Msg schema